Voting Record — MPs for Bassetlaw

 Commons31 Oct 2000Stem Cell Research minorityno Rebel

-Commons14 Apr 2000Medical Treatment (Prevention of Euthanasia) Bill — Consent of the Director of Public Prosecutions tellnoaye Rebel Teller
+Commons14 Apr 2000Medical Treatment (Prevention of Euthanasia) Bill — Continuation of Debate tellnoaye Rebel Teller

-Commons28 Jan 2000Medical Treatment (Prevention of Euthanasia) Bill tellnoaye Rebel Teller
+Commons28 Jan 2000Medical Treatment (Prevention of Euthanasia) Bill — Second Reading tellnoaye Rebel Teller

 Commons24 Jan 2000City of London (Ward Elections) Bill - Statement of compatibility with the European Convention on Human Rights minorityaye Rebel